 So who’s in charge?
 It depends, it seems, on the issue.

-For months, Republicans had adhered to their plan to use Homeland Security funding to force Obama to swallow a repeal of his actions on immigration and deportations.
+For months, Republicans had adhered to their plan to use Homeland Security funding to force Obama to swallow a repeal of his executive actions on immigration and deportations.
 Obama vowed to veto any such bill and Republicans lacked the votes to push it through the Senate.
-The GOP's strategy began falling apart last week when Republicans couldn't even muster enough support to give themselves more time to fight by extending funding for three weeks.
+The Republican strategy began falling apart last week when the House leadership couldn’t even muster enough support to give themselves more time to fight by extending funding for three weeks.

 After passing a weeklong extension with Democratic votes just hours before Friday’s deadline, Republican leaders capitulated Tuesday, with little to show for the fight.